Ryely-Squires/My-Nintendo-Tracker/README.md

 # Notice

 This script is for Canadian and American MyNintendo users only.
 Other regions are not supported at this time, but will probably be added eventually.
-And as of this initial commit, the script is not currently working (needs some tweaks), but can indeed give you a list of available rewards on startup!
+I'm going to say the script runs pretty perfectly now!
+No issues, and I've done lots of testing (even mirrored the webpage and added test rewards).

 I'm not responsible for any damage your system incurs (running a web scraping .py file...?) with use of this script.
 This is my first real project, so I have no idea how conventions work concerning code in github and whatnot.
 Portions of this code are also made with AI...you can probably tell which ones.